-Per RIPA requirements, one gender element must be selected; however, as previously mentioned, a gender along with gender non-conforming can both be selected in a single entry.
+Per RIPA requirements, one gender element must be selected; however, a gender along with gender non-conforming option can both be selected in a single entry.
 11 Multiple outcomes can be selected for each person stopped.
 12

 ARREST/CITATION OUTCOME BY PERCEIVED GENDER